alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 When in 2007 I was hired at ING Direct as an analyst it felt as something of a success.
-Since 2005 I had worked as a "consultant" for the banking sector in a few different projects.
+Since 2005 I had worked as an external "consultant" for the banking sector in a few different projects.
 The financial sector in Spain has long employed these "consultants", which are actually employees in disguise, to avoid bloating their workforce with lowly technicians.